idaholab/TMAP8/doc/content/getting_started/installation.md

 TMAP8 (and the underlying MOOSE Framework) is under heavy development and is updated on a continuous basis.
-Therefore, it is important that the local copy of TMAP8 be periodically updated to obtain new capability, improvements, and bugfixes.
+Therefore, it is important that the local copy of TMAP8 be periodically updated to obtain new capabilities, improvements, and bugfixes.
 Weekly updates are recommended as, at minimum, the MOOSE submodule within TMAP8 is updated up to several times a week.

 If the MOOSE conda environment is being used, you should update both the environment +and+ your copy